 From time to time, the Wainscott Sewing Society hosts Historical talks in the summer at the Chapel.
 Remembering Wainscott’s Past, its inhabitants, and farming, fishing and whaling legacy.
 Digging into the beginning of the Georgia Settlement, and the arrival of summer boarders.
 Keep an eye on our events page to learn more.

-Living From the Land: Wainscott Farming 1875-1900 and Influenza 1918 in East Hampton and Turn of the Century Tales from “Wainscott Dumplings” are available for viewing, courtesy of LTV, by clicking on the image.
+WATCH NOW: Living From the Land: Wainscott Farming 1875-1900 and Turn of the Century Tales from “Wainscott Dumplings” are available for viewing, courtesy of LTV, by clicking on the image.

 East Hampton Historical Society Winter Lecture Series: Tales from “Wainscott Dunplings” by Alice E. Hand (1879-1968) Hilary Osborn Malecki, presenter, April 30, 2021